ancient pottery replicas

 • Firing pottery in an outdoor, open wood fire.

-• How to collect and process wild clays and minerals for pottery production.
+• How to collect and process wild clays for pottery production.

 Workshop students digging wild clay